JohanaMarie/Project-_4/README.md

 https://public.tableau.com/views/Project4_17095655267460/StrokePrediction?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link

 Tableau Page:<br>
-Tableau was used to creat visuals to help our group better understand the data and how it can be used.
+Tableau was used to create visuals to help our group better understand the data and how it can be used.

 Code:<br>
 stroke.ipynb <br>